 - 1/4 cup sugar (granulated cane, to roll dough ball in prior to baking)

-In a large mixing bowl use an electric mixer or stand mixer to cream butter and sugar.
-Add egg, molasses, and vanilla and beat until combined.
+In a large mixing bowl, use an electric mixer or stand mixer to cream the butter and brown sugar.
+Add the egg, molasses, and vanilla and beat until combined.